webexpoprague/content/output/sessions-data.md

 ## Session Presenter Bio

-Martin is a team lead and full-stack JavaScript developer specialising in React.
-He is trying to advance Heureka as a front-end group leader.
-Outside of his main job, he passes on his React and testing experience through trainings or online courses.
+Martin is a staff engineer in the prioritisation team at Productboard and a full-stack developer specialising in React.
+Beyond his primary role, he shares his expertise in React and testing through training sessions and online courses.
+In his free time, he enjoys spending time with his wife and kids, staying active with sports, indulging in good food, and listening to rock music.

 ## Session Details

 ### Date

+May 29, 2025 1:00 pm

 ### Duration